Make exe

 UAC integrity level

-The "Run in separate process" feature can be useful on Windows Vista/7/8/10, when some functions require certain privileges while QM is running with different privileges.
+The "Run in separate process" feature can be useful when some functions require certain privileges while QM is running with different privileges.
 There are several predefined sets of privileges - integrity levels (IL).
 Process IL is assigned when starting the process and cannot be changed later.
 QM itself can run as administrator (High IL), normal user (Medium IL) or uiAccess (Medium+uiAccess IL); you can set it in Options.
 Macros running in separate process can run as:

 0 As QM The same IL as of QM.